Cappricornia/First-Steps-in-JS/README.md

 - Functions: Blocks of reusable code.
 Can be assigned to variables, passed as arguments, and returned from other functions.

 ## Regular Expressions (Regex): 🇷 /^aBc235cGm@12$/
--Basics of regex usage for pattern matching and text manipulation.
+- Basics of regex usage for pattern matching and text manipulation.